amysmerlick/Password-Generation-Assignment/README.md

 # _**Introduction**_
 ***
-We have been assigned the task of modiying starter code in order to create a random password generator.
+We have been assigned the task of modifying starter code in order to create a random password generator.
 This app features dynamically updated HTML and CSS powered by JavaScript code.
 The generator will ask you a series of questions of criteria required to create the password along with the desired length.
 It will tell you that it must be between 8 and 128 characters.This will generate a random password based off of your responses.

 ***
 ### __Installation__